mjoseland/automation/README.md

-A single-user, general-purpose application with a focus on automating day-to-day information seeking and filtering.
+A collection of interoperable services with a focus on highly configurable automated information retrieval and processing.
-Built in a microservices architecture with docker image builds available for all services.
+Service per branch with docker image builds available.

-Feature-specific readme files with API documentation and build/deploy instructions will be written once a basic level of functionality has been achieved.

-In this repository, Git branching is used to isolate the resources for individual services.

 # Scope

-#### Features (Complete)
+#### Planned Features
-*
+* Task scheduling

-#### Features (Planned)
-* Highly configurable events that recruit multiple services
-* API call scheduling for internal services
+* Remotely configurable API call control flows
-* Data source retrieval with tests and conditional handlers
-* Email notifications
-* Other notification delivery methods (long term)
-* Calendar API interaction (long term)
+* Notifications and commands (long term) via signal
-* Front end for all configuration operations (long term)
+* Web GUI (long term)

-#### Use Cases
+#### Example Use Cases
-* Notifications for online store pricing updates or sales
+* Web resource history with change notifications
-* Machine uptime monitoring
+* Machine or resource availability monitoring
-* Blog post notifications
-* Digital media releases
 * Conditional weather alerts
-* Centralised Anki (long term)

-# Services
+## Web Services

+#### Eureka Service Registry
+**Primary Branch:** EurekaServiceRegistry<br>
+* Service registration and discovery
+* Discovery typically only utilised by the [Request Repository](#request-repository)

+#### Groovy Script Repository
+**Primary Branch:** N/A<br>
+* Groovy script CRUD
+* Supports remote calls to groovy scripts
+* Restricted to input and output as JSON

+#### Regex Repository
+**Primary Branch:** N/A<br>
+* Regex CRUD
+* API supports matching for supplied input
+* Match results as 2D array (row per match, column per group)

+#### Request Repository <a name="request-repository"></a>
+**Primary Branch:** DataApi-RequestRepository<br>

+* HTTP request CRUD
+* An internal (to the application) request is stores an HTTP method, service ID, resource path, array of header fields, and JSON body (nullable).
+* An external request stores an HTTP method, URL, array of header fields, and a text body (nullable).
+* Both internal and external requests available in "assembled" form, which can easily be used by clients to construct an HTTP request

 #### Scheduler
 **Primary Branch:** DataApi-SchedulerConfig<br>
-**Singleton:** Y<br>
-**Stateful:** Y

 When a scheduled request is triggered:
-1. Config for an internal (to the application) JSON-body HTTP request is retrieved from the request repository.
+1. Config for an HTTP request is retrieved from the request repository
-2. The request is assembled and sent.
+2. The request is assembled and sent
-3. The response to step 2 is stored as part of the scheduled request's short term history.
+3. The response to step 2 is ignored and discarded, excepting logging

 Scheduled request item config can be subject to CRUD operations at any time through a data API.
-Any changes immediately start, stop, or modify the scheduled request that corresponds to the config.
-Short term scheduled request history is available as GET call to the associated config resource.

-TODO:
-* Scheduled request manager for high-level implementation of steps 1-3
-* Scheduled request start, stop, modify automatic triggering on config CRUD using the manager
-* Interval scheduling as a number of milliseconds
-* Document API on branch readme

-#### Request Repository
-**Primary Branch:** DataApi-RequestRepository<br>
-**Singleton:** N<br>
-**Stateful:** Y

-* Internal (to the application) request config data API.
-An internal request is associated with a HTTP method, service ID, resource ID, and JSON body (optional).
-* External request config data API.
-An external request stores a HTTP method, URI, and a String body (optional).
-* Document API on branch readme
+All changes come into effect immediately.

-#### Text Source Checker
+#### Sequencer
 **Primary Branch:** N/A<br>
-**Singleton:** N<br>
-**Stateful:** Y

-Stores resources store the information necessary to:
+* API call control flows CRUD and execution
+* Branching/chaining as chosen [Request Repository](#request-repository) item for next call
+* Branching dependent on response code to previous request
+* Can send as body one of:
-1. Retrieves an internal or external HTTP request from the request repository
+  * the (nullable) body stored against the request in the request repository
-2. Assembles and sends the request
-3. With the received response: performs a configurable test and optional associated translation to a JSON object
-4. If the test passes, sends the JSON reduction to a configurable internal service

-TODO:
-* Everything

-#### Email Notifier
+  * the body of the response to the previous request

+#### Signal Message Sender
 **Primary Branch:** N/A<br>
-**Singleton:** N<br>
-**Stateful:** Y

-Sends an email notification on receiving a valid request.

-**Required Fields:**<br>
-* Email address
-* Subject

-**Optional Fields:**<br>
-* Body

-TODO:
+* Account per service instance
+* Handles requests to send messages with supplied username and string

+#### String History Repository
+**Primary Branch:** N/A<br>

+* Stores string version history
+* Handles requests containing a current value of a string
+* Logs the entry and the string's value, if it doesn't match the prior entry
+* Optional notifications when new versions are stored

+#### Template Repository
+**Primary Branch:** N/A<br>

-* Everything
+* Text template CRUD
+* Supports generating text from a template for supplied JSON input